Factory Vintage Tour

 “The factory yard, embracing an area of 10 or 12 acres, is kept as neatly as the park, but is traversed in all directions by railroad tracks used to transport material to and from various parts of the works.
 There are more than six miles of railway tracks and the rolling stock comprises five locomotives and a large number of cars.

 These railway tracks connect with the system of the Central Railroad of New Jersey, which runs directly past the works; a direct steamboat line plies constantly between the Factory and New York City, carrying the supply for the large demand in that city, also to the various railroads and steamers for delivery in all parts of the United States, or directly to the ocean steamers for export.

 To supply the power required for these works, there are six stationary steam engines aggregating about 1100 horse-power, with ample boiler capacity for steam generation.
 The average weekly consumption of coal is about 450 tons.
 The company has its own gas works, electric plant, telephone system, sewage system, fire protection, etc.

 The lumber yard constantly contains many million feet of various kinds of wood material.
 The in the Pig-iron yard is carried an enormous stock of the various kinds of iron best adapted for the production of strong, sharp, clean castings.
 The administration of these immense works is through Departments, each having its expert head.
 The work of some of these departments is illustrated and described on the following pages.”

 View in Factory Yard

 Isn’t this fascinating!?
-We hope you enjoyed today’s vintage tour… Stay tuned for future tours and historical documentation where we will be featuring a page or two at a time with excerpts from the book.
+We hope you enjoyed today’s vintage tour… Stay tuned for future tours and historical documentation from the Featherweight Shop archives.